addrummond/mlm/Readme.md

 Note that a recent (as of June 2020) development version of KiCad will be required to open the board and schema files.
-Version 5.99.0-3928-g3c8396cd0 is know to work.
+Version 5.99.0-3928-g3c8396cd0 is known to work.
 Each component in the schematic has a `MAN` (manufacturer) and `MPN` (manufacturer part number) property.

 I recommend using the [interactive BOM](https://github.com/openscopeproject/InteractiveHtmlBom) plugin for KiCad to aid manual placement of components.